patternandshape/patternandshape/readme.md

 # Pattern &amp; Shape

-This is currently in progress!
+May 23, 2016

 ##### By Molly Curtin

 ### Description

 Pattern &amp; Shape is the web development and design portfolio of Molly Curtin.

 ### Technologies Used